bduggan/raku-jupyter-kernel/README.md

 [![Build Status](https://travis-ci.org/bduggan/p6-jupyter-kernel.svg)](https://travis-ci.org/bduggan/p6-jupyter-kernel)

-This is a kernel for using Jupyter notebooks with Perl 6.
+This is a pure-Perl 6 implementation of a Perl 6 kernel for Jupyter notebooks.

 Jupyter notebooks provide a web-based (or console-based) REPL for running code and serializing input and output.